MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-merge-database-sharding-policy-command.md

 ---
 # .alter-merge database sharding policy

-Change the database sharding policy.
+Use this command to change the database sharding policy.
 Use the [sharding policy](../management/shardingpolicy.md) to manage data sharding for databases and tables.

 The sharding policy defines if and how [Extents (data shards)](../management/extents-overview.md) in the Azure Data Explorer cluster should be sealed.
 When a database is created, it contains the default data sharding policy.
 This policy is inherited by all tables created in the database (unless the policy is explicitly overridden at the table level).